-North America’s premiere heavy music festival HEAVY MONTRÉAL returned for its seventh year and pretty much left a crater where Parc Jean-Drapeau in Montreal used to be.
-While rival festivals such as Mayhem Fest in the USA are struggling mightily, HEAVY MONTRÉAL, embracing music diversity, much like their open air brethren in Europe, continues to thrive.
+North America’s premier heavy music festival, HEAVY MONTRÉAL, returned for its seventh year and pretty much left a crater where Parc Jean-Drapeau in Montreal used to be.
+While rival festivals such as Mayhem Fest in the USA are struggling mightily, HEAVY MONTRÉAL, which is embracing music diversity much like its open air brethren in Europe, continues to thrive.

 All photos courtesy of Chris Bubinas

 European melodic death metal legends Arch Enemy tears up one of the main stages, led by new vocalist, Montreal born Alissa White-Gluz.